yifshuai/2025-CarDreamer-Project/README.md

   5. Download the Carla for Linux, version 0.9.15
      a. https://github.com/carla-simulator/carla/releases
      b. unzip the carla to your workspace
-  6. Make sure the CarlaUE4.sh(CarlaUnreal.sh if is latest version) is executable by running the following command:
+  6. Make sure the CarlaUE4.sh is executable by running the following command:
     a. chmod +x /correct/path/to/CarlaUE4.sh
   7. For setup of the environment variable use the following command to find the path:
     a. find ~/CARDREAMER/ -name "CarlaUE4.sh"